Bible Meaning: Monstrosities

-Colosse is located south of Laodicea in the southwestern part of Asia Minor.
+Colosse (the recipents of Paul's letter to the Colossians) is located south of Laodicea in the southwestern part of Asia Minor.
 It was built at the head of a gorge where two streams unite.
 Not only was it on a Roman road that connected it to other destinations in the province such as Laodicea and Hierapolis, it was also blessed with rich mineral deposits.

-Colosse's chief export, for which it was famous, was a unique wool called collossinus that was likely colored purple.
-Although the city was prominent during the Greek period, by Apostle Paul’s day it had lost much of its importance.
+The chief export of Colosse, for which it was famous, was a unique wool called collossinus that was likely colored purple.
+Although the Colossians were prominent during the Greek period of history, by Apostle Paul's day the area had lost much of its importance.

 The general area around Colosse was prone to frequent earthquakes.
 These events were so violent that an earthquake during the latter part of Emperor Nero's reign destroyed the city and surrounding areas.